Historikerstreit: "Under the Domination of Suspicion"

 The conservative German historian Thomas Nipperdey in an essay first published in Die Zeit on October 17, 1986, accused Habermas of unjustly smearing Nolte and other right-wing historians via unscholarly and dubious methods.
 Nipperdey argued that Habermas had crossed a line in his criticism of Hillgruber, Nolte, Hildebrand and Stürmer.
 Nipperdey wrote that historians often revise the past and blasted the "critical" historians for their "moralizing" which did more to hinder than help understand German history.
 Nipperdey accused those historians "critical" of the German past of making that the "monopolistic claim" that its "damning judgments" of the German past were the only acceptable version of history.
 Nipperdey defended Stürmer's thesis that "there is a political right to memory" as it was a "simple fact".
 Nippedery wrote their history rested on the basis of "secured knowledge" with "stronger and weaker perspectives, more objective and less objective portrayals".
 Nipperdey concluded that the "great debate" started by Habermas was "unfortunate" and should not have been started.

 "Auschwitz, an Asiatic Deed"

 In letter to the editor of Der Spiegel on October 20, 1986, Imanuel Geiss accused Augstein and Habermas of trying to silence Nolte and Hillgruber.
-Geiss wrote that revision of history is "normal" and did not justify Augestein's essay.
+Geiss wrote that revision of history is "normal" and did not justify Augstein's essay.
 Geiss accused Augstein and Habermas of threatening "our scholarly and political pluralism".
 Geiss argued that it necessary for historians to reexamine the past, and that Nolte should be allowed to ask questions, saying that people "who desire to defend liberal values in this country must also practice with them in dealing with dissenters".